daredtech/Sprint-Challenge-React-Wars/README.md

 It is a javascript library that allows reusability (reusable components) and scalability of the application where the content changes dynamically.

 - [ ] What does it mean to _think_ in react?
+It is to mindful of all the components and how they relate to each other, how they may change and plan according to that.

 - [ ] Describe state.